lewisjkl/blog/_posts/2020-02-17-cats-effect-ref.md

 4. `update`
 5. `modify`

-Note: I have changed some of the implementations below to simplify them for this post.
-They are mostly the same.
-If you wish to see the real implementation, check it out [here](https://github.com/typelevel/cats-effect/blob/master/core/shared/src/main/scala/cats/effect/concurrent/Ref.scala).
+Note: I have changed some of the implementations below to simplify them for this post, but they are mostly the same.
+If you wish to see the real implementation of `Ref`, check it out [here](https://github.com/typelevel/cats-effect/blob/master/core/shared/src/main/scala/cats/effect/concurrent/Ref.scala).

 ## Ref#of
 The `of` method is a constructor for `Ref`.